CCCofficial/Holo2/README.md

 **bouncingSquare.py** demonstrates creating and manipulating image numpy arrays using a bouncing red square as an example

-**playNote.py** demonstrates playing notes on different midi instruments in the computer using pygame

 **streamRecoLine.py** interactive holographic reconstruction with Tkinter interface with line contrast display

 **testStreamingVideo.py** find out the address of the microscope (as external USB camera)